Showing posts with label management. Show all posts

 The Anti-Hero's Journey

-You see, advancement work—fundraising, donor relations, event management—is built for extroverts.
-Or at least, it rewards people who can convincingly play one.
+You see, advancement work, fundraising, donor relations, and event management are built for extroverts.
+Or at least, those disciplines reward people who can convincingly play one.
 For years, I'd forced myself into that mold, powering through donor dinners, schmoozing at cocktail receptions, and maintaining the kind of constant "on" energy that successful fundraising demands.
 I was good at it, but it was exhausting.
 I'd joke that I was "socially distant" long before the pandemic made it fashionable, but the truth was deeper: I did my best thinking, my most creative problem-solving, and my most genuine relationship-building in quieter, more intimate settings.

 When the pandemic hit, suddenly everyone was discovering what introverts had always known: that meaningful work could happen in smaller groups, that technology could facilitate connection without requiring constant physical presence, and that sometimes the most productive thing you can do is give people space to think.